 Early move-in programs allow participants the option of moving their things into their dorm before move-in day.
-Students “drop and go” (leave their belongings in their residence halls) a week prior to move-in day, attend their trip, and then get dropped off at their residence hall at the end of their trip.
-These trips are extremely popular and fill up quickly.
+Students “drop and go” (leave their belongings in their residence halls) a week prior to move-in day, attend their program, and then get dropped off at their residence hall at the end of their program.
+These programs are extremely popular and fill up quickly.
 Note that students in the Honors College, Band, Exercise Physiology Program and any other department with requirements prior to the semester are ineligible for early move-in programs.